rpicard/explore-flask/11-handling_forms.md

 </form>
 ```

-{ COULD WE ALSO ADD PLACEHOLDER AT FIELD DEFINITION? }

-{ NOTE: If we want to pass the "class" HTML attribute, we have to use "class_='our_class'" since "class" is a reserved keyword in Python. }
+{ NOTE: If we want to pass the "class" HTML attribute, we have to use `class_=''` since "class" is a reserved keyword in Python. }

 { SEE ALSO: The documented list of available field properties: http://wtforms.simplecodes.com/docs/1.0.4/fields.html#wtforms.fields.Field.name}